 Replace & Service The Water Heater When It's Time

 If you have a tank water heater system, the tank will rust and corrode given enough time.
 Before you know it, a surprise leak floods the home or the garage.
-If your local plumber in Tampa tells you it's time to replace your water heater and it is five to seven years old, it's probably time.
+If your local plumber in Clearwater tells you it's time to replace your water heater and it is five to seven years old, it's probably time.

 A water heater tank corrodes much quicker if you don't have it serviced.
 The lifespan can be lengthened significantly if it is serviced and cleaned out once a year with repairs as needed.
 If you have a gas water heater, it needs to be tested for gas leaks during maintenance.